sakinsarfraz/Projects/platform-safety-threat-intelligence.md

 - Response time metrics = Incident response performance
 - Enforcement effectiveness = Security control effectiveness

-Major tech companies employ entire Trust & Safety teams (security professionals) to handle exactly this type of analysis.
+Major tech companies employ Trust & Safety teams (security professionals) to handle similar types of analysis.
 This project demonstrates applied Trust & Safety intelligence analysis, equivalent to blue-team security operations in a platform environment.
 These teams work to protect users and platforms.

 ## Focus and Objectives On Criminal-level Violation Categories
 These categories are: